Broadband Permitting Paper Published for

 A collaborative telecom industry partnership resulted in a newly released paper titled “Permitting Success:

-Closing the Digital Divide Through Local Broadband Permitting
+Closing the Digital Divide Through Local Broadband Permitting.”
+The paper is intended to “help local

 governments and Internet Service Providers (ISPs) navigate broadband network construction challenges